Losing a loved one is never easy.

 - Funeral ceremonies (visitation, funeral, memorial) and staffing fees ($2,500 or more)

-A funeral ceremony in a church or a funeral home can be an expensive affair, more so if a casket is involved.
+A funeral ceremony in a church or a funeral home can be an expensive affair with all of the staff involved, more so if caskets are involved.
+If tips are included, the prices will be raised about 15-25% more.
 But it is not mandatory to arrange a funeral service.
 Also, the family of the deceased can arrange funeral services on their own, as long as they are not being paid.

 - Burial plots and niches ($1,000 and more)